mondele/btt-writer-docs/docs/tImport.rst

 1. Tap the desired file to import it, or tap **DISMISS** to close the option and return to the Import Options menu.

 2. If you import the file, you receive a success message.
-Click **CLOSE** to close the window.
+Tap **CLOSE** to close the window.

 Import Project File
 --------------------